 Perks of American Airlines Trascon Flights

 On these routes American Airlines flies an Airbus 321T (the T is for transcontinental).
 It can also be called a 32B.
 There are three classes of service, and lie-flat seats in business and first.
 Additionally business or first class travelers on these routes have additional perks such as access to the new AA Flagship Lounges and in-flight amenity kits.
 First class travelers on these routes also get access to Flagship First transcontinental perks such as Flagship First Check-In and Flagship First Dining.

 The point is that these routes offer additional services and perks, but be prepared to pay up!
-Depending on flight times and availability, one way flights in business class range from $800 to $2200 and first class range from $1000 to $3000!
+Depending on flight times and availability, one way flights in business class range from $800 to $2500 and first class range from $1400 to nearly $3000!